-- (1) That the City Council adopts the revised Forest of Bowland AONB Management plan - (2) That the City Council in cooperation with the partner authorities and guided by the AONB Joint Advisory Committee take the necessary steps to implement the plan.
+- (1) That the City Council adopts the revised Arnside and Silverdale AONB Management Plan. - (2) That the City Council, in co-operation with the partner Authorities and guided by the AONB Executive Committee, take the necessary steps to implement the Plan. - (3) That a request be made that the call in be waived in accordance with Overview and Scrutiny Procedure Rule 17 to allow immediate implementation.